KohaILS/koha-manual-zh-cn/source/images.rst

 				:alt: Circulation rules table with a rule for DVDs for which the maximum is 5 checkouts and a rule for Blu-ray (child of DVD) for which the maximum is 2 checkouts
 .. |image1513| image:: images/tools/qotd/quotesinstaff.png
 				:alt: A quote of the day block under the news blocks on the main page of the staff interface
-.. |image1514| image:: images/tools/qotd/qotdeditor.png
-				:alt: Main page of the quote of the day editor
 .. |image1515| image:: images/cash-management/cashup_summary.png
 				:alt: A cashup summary view modal
 .. |image1516| image:: images/circ/koctcheckout.png